 - Distinguish important from unimportant information in problem solving.

-- Explore multiple solutions to various situations and problems.
+- Explore multiple solutions to design problems.

-General: Communicate to gather and convey information.
+General: Communicate to gather and convey information and concepts.

-- Speak, write, and understand English
+- Speak, write, and understand English.

 - Obtain necessary information from oral and written sources.